Cyprus seeks aid from EU and Israel as huge forest fire rages | Law-Order

 Cyprus seeks aid from EU and Israel as huge forest fire rages

-The fire, fanned by strong winds, affected at least six communities in the foothills of the Troodos mountain range, an area of pine forest and densely vegetated shrubland.
-Dozens of properties were damaged, but no injuries were reported.
-Greece pledged to assist with two aircraft, while assistance was also expected from Israel, officials said.
-"This is a very difficult day for Cyprus.
+Cyprus appealed for aid from its EU partners and Israel on Saturday as a huge forest fire raged north of the cities of Limassol and Larnaca, in what one official called the worst on record.
+The blaze, fanned by strong winds, affected at least six communities in the foothills of the Troodos mountain range, an area of pine forest and densely vegetated shrubland.

 - Country: